Optimal Control of Heterogeneous Mean-Field Stochastic Differential Equations with Common Noise and Applications: Introduction

-where $\eta^u$ and $r^u$ are positive constants penalizing the difference with the weighted average.
+where $\eta^u$ and $r^u$ are positive constants penalizing the deviation from the weighted average.
 Again, the conditional cost functional in \eqref{eq : conditional_cost_functional_systemick_risk_intro} can be expressed in the form of \eqref{eq : cost_functional_intro} by Remark \ref{rmk : conditional_functional_cost}.
 We solve the problem by applying the theory developed. \paragraph{Outline of the paper.} The remainder of the paper is organized as follows.
-In Section \ref{sec:notations}, we introduce the notations we will use.
-In Section \ref{sec:formulation} we formulate the optimal control problem.
+In Section \ref{sec:notations}, we introduce the notations used throughout the paper.
+In Section \ref{sec:formulation}, we formulate the optimal control problem.
 In Section \ref{sec:solution}, we introduce the associated infinite-dimensional system of backward Riccati equations, establish existence and uniqueness results, and analyze their solvability.
 We also derive a fundamental relation by means of a square completion argument.
-Finally, in Section \ref{sec:applications} we present two applications in mathematical finance in the context of optimal trading and systemic risk.
+Finally, in Section \ref{sec:applications}, we present two applications in mathematical finance in the context of optimal trading and systemic risk.